opencoweb/coweb/docs/js/collab.rst

 The use of the collaboration API has the following requirements:

 #.
-The web application must include the OpenAjax Hub v1.0.
-#.
-The application must include Dojo 1.5 or higher.
-#.
-The application must :func:`dojo.require` the `coweb` module.
+The application must use an AMD loader to import the the `coweb/main` module.
 #.
 The application must use the :doc:`session API <session>` to join, prepare, and update in a session before sending events using the collaboration API.

 Initializing a collaboration instance